anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 This document specifies:
 - **NFVI Infrastructure abstraction**: in context with how it interacts with the other components required to build a complete system that supports **VNF**s.
   - **NFVI metrics & capabilities**: A set of metrics and capabilities for the NFVI which VNFs require to perform telco scale network functions.
-  - **Infrastructure profiles catalogue**: A catalogue of standard profiles needed in order to completely abstract the infrastructure from VNFs.
+  - **Infrastructure profiles catalogue**: A catalogue of standard NFVI Profiles needed in order to completely abstract the infrastructure from VNFs.
 With a limited and well-defined set of profiles with well understood characteristics, VNF compatibility and performance predictability can be achieved.

 - NFVI Software and Hardware profiling
-  - **NFVI software profiles and configurations**: These are software profiles and configurations that map directly to the infrastructure profiles within the infrastructure profiles catalogue.
-  - **NFVI hardware profiles and configurations**: These are hardware profiles and configurations which are suitable for the defined NFVI software profiles & configurations.
+  - **NFVI Software Profile**: Defines the NFVI software stack and its configuration.
+  - **NFVI Hardware Profile**: Defines the NFVI hardware, related middleware and their configuration.
+  - **NFVI Profile**: The combination of the NFVI Software Profile and the NFVI Hardware Profile that defines the capabilities of the NFVI.

 - Compliance and verification
   - **Certification programs**: This defines the requirements for certification and validation programs for both VNFs and NFVI.